Introduction

 It is time we acknowledge that the organisational memory is also fragile, and we need to actively preserve it to reduce the associated risks.

-Capture It
+Capture It!

-Develop procedures to enable less experience staff to know where to start and what questions to ask along the way.
-As new staff are introduced there is little documentation to guide their thinking and ability to perform everyday tasks.
+As new staff are introduced, there is little documentation to guide their thinking and ability to perform everyday tasks.

 This places an additional burden on more experienced staff to field questions or provide guidance.
-Without clear and documented processes, the ability to respond to issues arising is affected.

 Communication is essential for the internal functioning of any organisation.
+Formal documented processes provide the foundation of communication within the workplace.

-It is the starting point and encourages innovation as staff are aware of what processes exist and regular referencing or review of processes enables staff to think of ways to improve current processes.
+It is the starting point and encourages innovation as staff are aware of what processes exist, and regular referencing or review of processes enables staff to think of ways to improve current processes.

 “We are drowning in information but starved for knowledge” – John Naisbitt